mshokrnezhad/iLunarLander/README.md

   <img src="TD-ActorCritic/plots/TD-ActorCritic_LunarLander-v2_5e-06_3000.gif" alt="drawing" width="400"/>
 </div>

-Certainly!
-Here’s the addition of the DDPG section to your README file, maintaining the style and format of your document:

 ## [DDPG](DDPG)

 The TD-ActorCritic method is effective in combining value-based and policy-based approaches for reinforcement learning, but it often struggles with stability and efficiency in continuous action spaces.
-Deep Deterministic Policy Gradient (DDPG) enhances TD-ActorCritic by employing deep learning to stabilize and optimize both the actor and critic networks.
+Deep Deterministic Policy Gradient (DDPG), as described by Lillicrap in [this link](https://arxiv.org/abs/1509.02971), enhances TD-ActorCritic by employing deep learning to stabilize and optimize both the actor and critic networks.
 This approach is particularly suited for environments with continuous action spaces, where it outperforms traditional methods by integrating strategies like experience replay and target networks.
 The main components of DDPG are as follows:

 - **Actor Network**: The actor network selects actions deterministically given the current state.
 It learns a policy function $\mu_{\theta}(s)$, which maps states to a specific action directly.